fiveout/mysidlab-infra/docs/intro.md

 ### The Environment

 The labs will use an environment consisting of:
-1. Indiviudal GitHub accounts and source code repositories.
+1. Individual GitHub accounts and source code repositories.
 Each attendee will need to have their own GitHub account (see Prerequisites).
 2. Ansible Automation Tower.
 3. Amazon AWS.